stepchowfun/stem-cell/README.md

 This is a simple project to demonstrate the cross-platform release management process I use for my open source work.
 The program itself just prints `Hello, World!`.

 This repository can be used as a starting point for a new project.
+Follow these instructions:

+1. Rename all references to `Stem Cell` and `stem-cell` accordingly.
+2. Reset the version (e.g., to `0.0.0`) in `Cargo.toml` and `install.sh`.
+3. Run `cargo build` to update the version in `Cargo.lock`.
+4. Delete the entries in `CHANGELOG.md` except the one about the initial version.
-Be sure to rename all references to `Stem Cell` and `stem-cell` accordingly.
-Then follow the instructions in [`MAINTAINERS.md`](https://github.com/stepchowfun/stem-cell/blob/main/MAINTAINERS.md) to configure the repository on GitHub.
+5. Follow the instructions in [`MAINTAINERS.md`](https://github.com/stepchowfun/stem-cell/blob/main/MAINTAINERS.md) to configure the repository on GitHub.

 ## Installation instructions